 A fork digging into oatmeal risotto topped with mushrooms and cheese.

 • It’s tempting to skip the part where you warm the stock in the first step, but don’t.
-Just like goat cheese risotto, making oatmeal risotto with hot stock is essential.
+Making risotto with hot stock is essential.
 It keeps the oats cooking at a consistent temperature rather than cooling the skillet down by adding cold or room temperature stock, heating it up again, and repeating.
 Consistent heat will give you the best final product.

 • Lots of people think that you have to stir risotto constantly, but that’s kind of a myth.
-You do NOT need to stand in front of the stove and stir these savory steel cut oats constantly, but you should stir frequently, so just do some other stuff around the kitchen while you linger (I use it a chance to unload the dishwasher, pack my daughter’s lunch for the next day, or clean a few shelves in the fridge).
+You do NOT need to stand in front of the stove and stir these savory steel cut oats constantly, but you should stir frequently.

 A stainless steel skillet filled with savory oatmeal with mushrooms and cheese, with a serving spoon digging into it.